canonical/cloud-init/doc/rtd/reference/datasources/vmware.rst

           vmware_cust_file_max_wait: 10

 2. Create the :file:`/etc/cloud/cloud.cfg.d/99-vmware-guest-customization.cfg`
-   file with the following content, which will enable VMware customisation but will only try to apply a traditional Linux Guest Customisation configuration, and set the maximum waiting time for the VMware customisation file to 10 seconds:
+   file with the following content, which will enable VMware customization but will only try to apply a traditional Linux Guest Customisation configuration, and set the maximum waiting time for the VMware customization file to 10 seconds:

    .. code-block:: yaml